 The Talent Toolbox is used to structure conversations during your coaching sessions.
-We will discuss the Talent Toolbox and its uses in more detail on the Coach Training Day.
+We will discuss the Talent Toolbox and its uses in more detail on the Yes Futures Coach Training sessions.

-Impact
+Our Impact

-Why is Measuring Impact important?
+Why is measuring impact important?

 Measuring Impact is at the core of Yes Futures' purpose and values.